tomycabre/tomycabre/README.md

 - 👋 Hi, I’m @tomycabre.
-Tomas Cabrera, 20 years-old.
+Tomas Cabrera, 21 years-old.
 - 👀 I’m interested in developing websites, apps, and games.
-- 🌱 I’m currently working on my Full-Stack Blockchain Developer Career.
-- 💞️ I’m looking to collaborate on projects such as webs, apps or games, using my knowledge of Web Developement, Web 3 and Blockchain.
+- 💞️ I’m looking to collaborate on projects such as webs, apps or games, using my knowledge of Web Developement.
 - 📫 How to reach me:
                   e-mail: tommas.cabrera01@gmail.com
                   Discord: TomyCabre#3871